veganmosfet/logologo/README.md

 ## Responsible Disclosure

-I disclosed my findings to Siemens Product CERT on `2022-08-24`.
+* 2022-08-24: Disclosure to Siemens Product CERT
+* 2023-12-12: Clearance to publish.
+[Advisory](https://cert-portal.siemens.com/productcert/html/ssa-844582.html) has been released.
 ## Fun Fact

 I bricked my first LOGO!8.3 device (the MCU) after having extracted the firmware.
 At that time I was not aware of the pairing mechanism and I loaded the same firmware into a second LOGO! device.
 I was surprised that TLS was not working at all 😠.
 Then, I literally cut the optiga Secure Element from the first device PCB and soldered the pins (I2C + power) to the functioning second device.
 Magic: it worked! :-D